-Progressive kyphosis develops in the anterior column and all posterior ligaments of the spinal cord, after an injury.
-This type of kyphosis can result in chronic, disabling pain.
+Progressive kyphosis can develop when there is major spine injury.
+This type of kyphosis can result in chronic, disabling pain:

 - Spinal muscle fatigue

-- Skin lesions/pressure ulcers in paraplegic patients with severe kyphosis
+- Skin alterations in paraplegic patients with severe kyphosis

-- MRI evaluates nerve impingement on the nerves that could cause neurological symptoms
+- MRI evaluates any pressure on the nerves that could cause neurologic and motor symptoms.